zamazan4ik/awesome-pgo/article/article.md

 * [Conversation about PGO in Microsoft blog](https://devblogs.microsoft.com/dotnet/conversation-about-pgo/)
 * Dynamic PGO official design [documentation](https://github.com/dotnet/runtime/blob/main/docs/design/features/DynamicPgo.md)

+Anyway, I am happy to see serious investments from Microsoft in PGO for C#.
+We already have a lot of C# software - having an additional optimization technique would be valuable for the whole industry.

 ### Java

 [GraalVM](https://www.graalvm.org/) implements AoT compilation mode for Java.
 Unfortunately, I have no experience with GraalVM so I cannot tell you, how GraalVM's PGO implementation works in practice, what caveats you should expect there, etc. [Official documentation](https://www.graalvm.org/22.0/reference-manual/native-image/PGO/) has so few interesting details so I even hesitate with recommending it as a further reading.
 Maybe talking directly with the GraalVM engineers would be a good idea?